 When it comes to trading on eToro or using its social trading features, we encourage responsible behaviour among all our users.
-Our responsible trading policy calls traders to protect themselves from emotional decision making that can result in taking unnecessary losses.
+Our “responsible trading policy” calls on traders to protect themselves from emotional decision making that can result in unnecessary losses.

 Novice traders, in particular, tend to rely more on “gut feelings,” because they don’t necessarily have a lot of experience in financial trading to make rational and informed choices.

-To help traders avoid making rash online trading decisions, eToro recommends the following:
+To help traders avoid making rash online trading decisions, eToro, in accordance with local financial regulators, recommends the following:

 - Place no more than 20% of your equity on one trade